Chase Business Checking Accounts Review

-For an alternative to Chase that doesn’t require a monthly service fee or that you visit a branch to open an account, you might consider BlueVine business checking.
+For an alternative to Chase that doesn’t require a monthly service fee, you might consider BlueVine business checking.

 With BlueVine business checking, you can apply for an account quickly and easily online and get access to unlimited transactions, no monthly fees, no NSF fees, no incoming wire fees, and no minimum deposit or monthly balance.

-In addition, BlueVine gives you the ability to earn 1% interest on any account balance over $1,000.
+In addition, BlueVine gives you the ability to earn 1% interest on any account balance up to $100,000.
 That said, this account also allows you to withdraw cash fee-free at over 38,000 ATMs around the U.S., as well as deposit cash at over 90,000 Green Dot locations—something many online-based business checking accounts cannot accommodate.

 Plus, BlueVine business checking offers two free checkbooks, the ability to send wire payments ($15 fee), mobile check deposit, as well as 24/7 online and mobile banking.
 You also have access to a range of online payment options—including electronic transfers, ACH transfers, and domestic wire transfers.